40843245/markdown-tutorial/full guide.md

 >>> it's all for to say to an unwell person.
 >>>> it's not a big deal AE what she's got a point.

-+ Example 4:
++ Example 4: 4-level nested blockquotes in reversed order.

-      > in the following week,
+      >>>> in the following week,
-      >> ouch ouch are you okay?
+      >>> ouch ouch are you okay?
-      >>> stepping into the gap between the train and the platform...
+      >> stepping into the gap between the train and the platform...
-      >>>> why are you always so careless?
+      > why are you always so careless?
-      >>> I wasn't paying attention because the train was about to leave once we get over there
-      >> we need to get it treat.
-      > sorry to trouble you.

 The rendered output looks like this:

-> in the following week,
+>>>> in the following week,
->> ouch ouch are you okay?
+>>> ouch ouch are you okay?
->>> stepping into the gap between the train and the platform...
+>> stepping into the gap between the train and the platform...
->>>> why are you always so careless?
+> why are you always so careless?

 >>> I wasn't paying attention because the train was about to leave once we get over there
 >> we need to get it treat.
 > sorry to trouble you.